katekorsaro/iron-dice/backlog/backlog.md

 - [ ] #22: for success counting create a separate field into RollResult to store actual dice results
 - [ ] #21: handling operator mid with notation "5d6 mid3", meaning "throw 4d6 and yield the sum of 3
   middle dice"
-- [ ] #20: handling operator min with notation "4d6 min3", meaning "throw 4d6 and yield the sum of 3
-  lower dice"
 - [ ] #19: handling operator max with notation "4d6 max3", meaning "throw 4d6 and yield the sum of 3
   higher dice"
 - [ ] #18: accept parameters from cli